 Your health care agent helps make sure doctors follow your living will.
-If you don’t have a living will, she tries to make the same choices you’d make for yourself.
+If you don’t have a living will, they try to make the same choices you’d make for yourself.

 How Do I Make It Legal?

-You put her name in a form called a “health care power of attorney.”
+You put their name in a form called a “health care power of attorney.”
 You might also hear it called: